dreamx-market/dreamx-docs/http.md

 Cancel an order or a batch of orders, batch cancelling is atomic, meaning all orders are cancelled or none cancelled.

-**NOTE:** When cancelling a batch of orders, cancel messages must be signed by the same address.

 #### Request

 ```